cividi/whitepaper/README.md

 # Who we are

+The pioneering project **cividi**, supported by the innovation partner Engagement Migros, provides digital tools for the analogue city.
+It aims to make local concerns visible and to involve civil society in spatial planning. **cividi** is establishing a platform for the visualisation and exchange of data on the use of urban space.
+The platform works with data from authorities and companies, but also offers users the possibility to make their individual data available for social purposes.
+For this purpose, a cooperative model for use and exploitation is being developed.

 **cividi** is being launched by a world class urban science team, backed by founders with extensive backgrounds and wide-ranging network.
 We bring deep industry experience (architecture & urban systems, business development, data engineering), hold advanced degrees (ETH, Harvard, HSG, Newcastle), and the maturity to leverage our interdisciplinary mindsets for the success of a civil society initiative.

 * Viktória Molnár